llm-bible/llm-bible.github.io/_publications/khoury2023how.markdown

 bibkey: khoury2023how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2304.09655"}
-tags: ['GPT', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Responsible AI', 'Security', 'Uncategorized']
+tags: ['GPT', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Responsible AI', 'Security']
 ---
 In recent years, large language models have been responsible for great advances in the field of artificial intelligence (AI).
 ChatGPT in particular,